umanitoba-cssa/constitution/Constitution.md

 2. Coordinate with university IST and related relevant parties to administrate the CSSA’s server.
 3. Create and maintain Discord bots and related digital tools for use by the CS community.
 4. Manage any technological systems needed for use during CSSA’s events.
-5. Serve as liaison between Council and external technology service providers.
+5. Serve as a liaison between Council and external technology service providers.
-6. Consult the Director of Advocacy about the accessibility of the CSSA website.
+6. Consult with the Director of Advocacy about the accessibility of the CSSA website.
 7. Work with the Director of Promotions to promote all upcoming events on the CSSA website.
-8. Consult the Director of Events to ensure all events are documented on the CSSA website.
+8. Consult with the Director of Events to ensure all events are documented on the CSSA website.
 9. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.

 ### All Executives